Nogs0/AstronautCat/README.md

 # Astronaut Cat Solutions
-  Is a project of inventory control, developed by @Nogs0, @greenshimada and others (add username here)
+  Is a project of inventory control, developed by @Nogs0, @greenShimada and others (add username here)